Image Statistics/Viewer is an interactive utility introduced in Imatest 5.0 that lets you examine a number of image properties, including

 - Fourier spectrum with linear or logarithmic axes for regions larger than 100×100 pixels.

-- EXIF data— metadata in the image file
+- EXIF data— metadata stored in the image file

-You may crop or lighten the image to view details you might otherwise miss.
+You may zoom or lighten the image to view details you might otherwise miss.
+Zooming makes it easier to select small or tight rectangular regions.
+It also limits the extent of cross-section displays (so that only regions of interest are displayed).
 Lightening the image does not affect the numeric results.
+Images with bit depths of 8 and 16 are supported.

 Image Statistics/Viewer can be opened from

-- the Utilities dropdown menu or the Im Stats button next to the Im Proc (Image Processing) button on the lower-left of the Imatest main window,
+- the Utilities dropdown menu or the Image Stats button in the Utilities tab on the right of the Imatest main window,

 - Rescharts, Multicharts, or Uniformity Interactive, either from the File dropdown menu or from a button in the control area on the right that appears when it’s not used for other purposes,

 - Image Processing, from the Analysis dropdown menu.
-If both input and output images are present, two images are entered.
-They can be rapidly switched for comparison.
+If both input and output images are present, the two images can be rapidly switched for comparison.

 Opening Image Statistics/Viewer brings up the following window.
 Brief instructions are shown below the image.

 The window shows the uncropped image in its original brightness (unless it was changed in a previous run).
 The file name is at the top and a control area is on the left.
-There are several things you can do prior to performing one of the more detailed analyses.
+There are several things you can do prior to performing one of the image analyses.

-Here is an image shown zoomed in and lightened with pixels whose level is under 100 shown in blue.
-The zoom will remain unchanged while Cross section, Rectangle/Eyedropper and other operations are performed.
+Here is an image shown zoomed in and lightened where pixels with a level is under 4 (of 255) are shown in blue and over 252 are shown in red.
+The zoom remains unchanged while Cross section, Rectangle/Eyedropper and other operations are performed.
 Click Full view (zoom out) to view the entire image.

 Pressing X-Cross section or Y-Cross section in the Cross section panel turns on cross-hairs for selecting a horizontal or vertical cross section.
 You simply need to click on a point in the image to select the desired cross section, which will be contained inside a pair of red lines (vertical, left of center, in the image below).
 Dragging the mouse has no effect in Cross section mode.
 Click on a point outside the image (but not on an active button or text) to turn off the cross-hairs and return to normal mode.
 Note that most buttons are disabled or made invisible when Cross section mode is active.
 You need to make settings prior to pressing X or Y-Cross section.
 (Or course you can always change settings.)